Secure Your Legacy: Asset Protection in Estate Planning

 Asset protection is a strategic approach to shielding your assets from various potential threats, including:

-• Divorce: Dividing assets in a divorce can significantly impact your financial future.
-The U.S. Census Bureau estimates that roughly 40-50% of marriages end in divorce, making asset protection during divorce proceedings an important consideration.
+• Divorce: Dividing assets in a divorce can significantly impact your financial future, making asset protection during divorce proceedings an important consideration.

 • Taxes: Estate taxes can take a hefty chunk of your hard-earned wealth.
-The federal estate tax exemption is currently $12.92 million per individual, but changes to tax laws can have a large impact on your estate planning.
+For 2026, the federal estate tax exemption is $15 million per individual ($30 million for married couples), set by the One Big Beautiful Bill Act, but changes to tax laws can have a large impact on your estate planning.
+Illinois, for instance, taxes estates over just $4 million.

 It's about taking proactive steps to minimize your financial risk and ensure your wealth is secure, no matter what life throws your way.
 By implementing asset protection strategies, you can create a financial safety net for yourself and your family.